VolkanSah/Multi-LLM-API-Gateway/README.md

 - [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0)
 - [Ethical Security Operations License v1.1 (ESOL)](ESOL) — mandatory, non-severable

 By using this software you agree to all ethical constraints defined in ESOL v1.1.
-Misuse may result in automatic license termination and legal liability.

 ---

-*Architecture, security decisions, and PyFundaments by Volkan Kücükbudak.
-Built with Claude (Anthropic) as a typing assistant for docs & some bugs*
+*Architecture, security decisions, and PyFundaments by Volkan Kücükbudak.*
+*Built with Claude (Anthropic) as a typing assistant for docs & the occasional bug.*

-> crafted with passion by Volkan Kücükbudak - just want to feel how it works, mean i do not need it, have cli 😄
+> crafted with passion — just wanted to understand how it works, don't actually need it, have a CLI 😄